tryton/trytond/doc/topics/pyson.rst

 So third party softwares do not need to depend on Python to be able to fully communicate with the Tryton server.

 PYSON is a `deterministic algorithm`_ which will always succeed to evaluate statements.
 There is a default behavior for unknown values.
+It is statically typed and checked on instantiation.

 There is also a :ref:`reference documentation of the API <ref-pyson>`.